 - Reviewing the learning objectives throughout the design phase.
 This ensures your content is relevant, and there is no information that does not directly relate to the overarching goals of the course.

 Both formal and informal surveying lets us know what our learners (and managers) are looking for and what’s important to them.
 These needs are what we must build our courses around.
 If it seems that there are two or more distinct groups within your audience, it can make sense to create several versions of your content.
 Each one can be focused on a slightly different need or concern to ensure you get relevant content for everyone.

 Just as with graphics, it doesn’t matter how fancy your navigation looks or how interesting your writing sounds if it isn’t easy for your learners to follow through a course.
 Content and navigation need to flow in a logical pattern so audiences can spend time retaining the message, not trying to decipher which button they’re supposed to hit.

 Similarly, the writing in a course should never be overlooked.
-Your wording should be appropriate for the audience, not too simplified or complicated for your purposes.
-Anything that goes over an audience’s’ heads will cause frustration while dumbed down info is going to feel like a waste of time for them.
+Your wording should be appropriate for the audience, and not too simplified or complicated for your purposes.
+Anything that goes over an audience's heads will cause frustration while dumbed-down info is going to feel like a waste of time for them.

 5- Inspires people to ACT